Mattzobricks/MattzoControllers/src/MTC4BT/README.md

       ]
     },
 ```
-he fields `address` and `name` are not used, but there should be a unique value in it to prevent strange behavour and it should not be in the addresses and names that Rocrail uses!
+he fields `address` and `name` are not used, but there should be a unique value in it to prevent strange behaviour and it should not be in the addresses and names that Rocrail uses!

-`portA` and `portB` holds the address of the locomotive you want to controll.
+`portA` and `portB` holds the address of the locomotive you want to control.

 #### Working with a PURemote

 Both modes use the keys in different ways, the PU remote has two ports, port A on the left and port B on the right.
 In both mode the PU remote should be bound to the MTC4BT.
 The led on the remote indicates it state:
  - short flashes: the remote is in 'Discovery' mode, the remote is searching for the MTC4BT;
- - 50% on and 50% off: the remote is discoverd and bound the the MTC4BT, but the layout is swithed off, or in e-brake state;
+ - 50% on and 50% off: the remote is discoverd and bound the the MTC4BT, but the layout is switched off, or in e-brake state;
  - 100% on: the remote is discoverd and bound to the MTC4BT and the layout is switched on.
  **All button actions work only in the latter two modes!**

 ##### Range mode

 In the range mode, port B lets you select a locomotive in the configured range.
 At first, there are no locomotives loaded, pressing the 'green' button will turn on the layout, but also force a load of the locomotive list to MTC4BT.
-Pressing the '-' or '+' button on port B will also load the locomoives, no locomotive is selected, you need to press the '+' or '-' button a second time to select a locomotive.
+Pressing the '-' or '+' button on port B will also load the locomotives, no locomotive is selected, you need to press the '+' or '-' button a second time to select a locomotive.
 Buttons on port B:
  - '+' button, get the next locomotive in the range, the controller led will change colour.
  - '-' button, get the previous locomotive in the range, the controller led will change colour.
- - 'red' button, the e-brake or emergnecy brake is pressed and send to Rocrail, the led wil be flashing on and off.
+ - 'red' button, the e-brake or emergency brake is pressed and send to Rocrail, the led wil be flashing on and off.
-Wnen the last locomotive in the range is selected, it will circle back to the first or last in the list depending on the button.
+When the last locomotive in the range is selected, it will circle back to the first or last in the list depending on the button.
 The colours the led can have are:
- - off, not used, the controller is not discoverd and off;
+ - off: not used, the controller is not discoverd and off;
- - pink, nubmer 1;
+ - pink: number 1;
- - purple, number 2;
+ - purple: number 2;
- - blue, number 3,
+ - blue: number 3,
- - lighblue, number 4,
+ - lighblue: number 4,
- - clyan, number 5,
+ - clyan: number 5,
- - green, number 6,
+ - green: number 6,
- - yellow, number 7,
+ - yellow: number 7,
- - orange, number 8,
+ - orange: number 8,
- - red, number 9,
+ - red: number 9,
- - white no locomotive selected.
+ - white: no locomotive selected.

 Buttons on port A:
  - '+' button, increment the speed with 10, this could be '%' or 'kmh' until the max speed is reached;